-Doane College has a rather extensive collection of archival materials housed within Perkins Library.
+Doane University has a rather extensive collection of archival materials housed within Perkins Library.
 College founders and early administrators were diligent in their preservation of important documents, photographs, and even some artifacts.

 Over the years, Doane librarians and business managers have assured that the college records were well-taken care of, even when the collections were not housed in a central location.
 In 1976 library director Peggy Brooks Smith took the charge a step further when she created an archival practicum course to give students the opportunity to work directly with the historical collections.